Theano Fotiou: Major architectural projects

 In the 1990s, both the new Technical University of Crete, Chania, and the new Faculty of Humanities at University of Crete, Rethymno was built on her plans.
 In 2000, she received 1st prize in the international architectural competition for the 2004 Olympic village.
 In 2001, she received a 1st honorary mention at the international architectural competition for the Acropolis Museum.
 In interior design she remodeled the meeting room of the Bank of Greece's head office.
 Among other works, the new library of the Philosophical Faculty of Athens University has been finished in the last years.

 Political career

 Since the May 2012 elections, Fotiou has been a Member of the Hellenic Parliament on Syriza's state list.
 Together with Tasos Kourakis she was nominated for the post of education minister in Syriza's Shadow Cabinet of Alexis Tsipras.
 After the January 2015 legislative election, Fotiou however was appointed Alternate Minister of Social Solidarity.
 In the Hellenic Parliament, she currently represents the Athens B constituency.

+She was one of ten SYRIZA MPs to depart the party in 2023 and form a new party, called New Left.
+In June 2026, she was one of seven New Left MPs who departed the party to sit as independents.